J0hnMatrix/Synology-Update-DNS-from-DHCP/README.md

 tail -f /var/services/homes/admin/scripts/synology_dhcp_dns_autoupdate/logs/dhcp-dns.log

 - Check your the Forward/Reverse Zones in your DNS Server if they have been successfully updated.
-- Reboot the router and check again if all is updating correctly
+- Reboot the router for running the script in the background and check again if all is updating correctly.
+- Take a beer! =)